-Al Insurance Holdings Pty Ltd (Al) is an underwriting agency that traditionally only placed business with the Hollard Insurance Company Pty Ltd. As part of the restructure Al took over the business of Rapid Solutions Pty Ltd. Al sold all of its assets to Pacific International shareholder of Pacific International Insurance Pty Ltd as part of the group restructure.
+Al Insurance Holdings Pty Ltd Al Insurance Holdings Pty Ltd (AI) is an underwriting agency that traditionally only placed business with the Hollard Insurance Company Pty Ltd. As part of the restructure AI took over the business of Rapid Solutions Pty Ltd. Al sold all of its assets to Pacific International Insurance Pty Ltd. Al is now in run off and it's AFSL has been cancelled

+Badger Australia Holdings Pty Ltd (Badger) became the 100% shareholder of Pacific International Insurance Pty Ltd as part of the group restructure.
 Badger is an investment holding company with almost no trading activities.
 Badger has injected additional share capital into Pacific International Insurance Pty Ltd to stimulate growth.